-Request to Reopen an Application Closed for Failure to Reply
+Request to Reopen a Case Closed for Failure to Reply

 Frequently Asked Questions

 The Office requires an applicant to respond within an appropriate timeframe to correspondence sent by a registration specialist.
-In the original communication, the registration specialist indicated that a reply was required within a certain amount of days.
-For more information, see Section 605.7 of the Compendium.
+In the original communication, the registration specialist indicated that a reply was required within a certain number of days.
+For more information, see sections 605.6 and 605.7 of the Compendium.

-What can I do after my application was closed?
+What can I do if my case was closed?

-If you wish to proceed with an application for registration, you must reapply for registration by submitting a new application, filing fee, and deposit copy or copies.
-If the failure to respond was caused by extraordinary circumstances, you can request to reopen your application by filling out this form.
+If you wish to proceed with registering the work, you must reapply for registration by submitting a new application, filing fee, and deposit copy or copies.
+If the failure to respond was caused by extraordinary circumstances, you can request to reopen your case by filling out this form.

-I submitted a request to reopen, but have decided to file a new application.
+I submitted a request to reopen but have decided to file a new application instead.
 What do I do?